karolkudla/lookby/README.md

 There is a turned-off function of availability checking for every product, because one important file is missing, but I can back engineer it if I got time.
+Availability is clarified to shopping mall in which vendor has a offline store.

 demo https://lookby.wokulski.online